nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

 ### Usage ###
 Within the Clinical Decision Support API implementation, the [CareConnect-ReferralRequest-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-ReferralRequest-1) profile will be used to carry the outcome of triage recommendation to another service for a patient.

-Detailed implementation guidance for a `ReferralRequest` resource in the context of a CDS Encounter Report is given below:
+Detailed implementation guidance for a `ReferralRequest` resource in the context of a UEC Connect Encounter Report is given below:

 <table style="min-width:100%;width:100%">
 <tr>